Last Updated on

 In addition, you can submit a ticket (email support), call, or ask for help on Twitter (yes, that’s HubSpot’s suggestion).
 But there’s no live chat.

-Finally, HubSpot has a huge variety of marketing tutorials and training.
+Finally, HubSpot has a huge variety of marketing tutorials and training, extending even to social media and ad management training.
 This is how they’ve become so well-known in the inbound marketing industry.
 They offer multiple certification programs which is great if you’re a new marketer:

 Both platforms have tons of happy customers, so the best one for you really depends on your situation.